We've all heard of the miraculous feats that Aloe Vera performs on injured or sunburned skin, but did you know that Aloe is also edible?

 Because some people are funny about textures, I should warn you that raw aloe is extremely slimy.
 Think okra x10.
 Cooking it reduces the slime factor considerably, but it does still have a viscous slippery feel to it.

-2 large aloe leaves peeled and cubed (about 1 lbs)
+- 2 large aloe leaves (about 1 pound)